What is the Center for Faith + Work Los Angeles?

 The Center for Faith + Work Los Angeles provides programming in three areas:

-Introductory and intermediate courses on learning the theological basis and practical skills for applying one's faith to vocational life.
+Short-term faith and work courses on learning the theological basis and practical skills for applying one's faith to vocational life.

-Intensive nine month, top tier leadership development program providing extensive theological training, spiritual formation experience, intimate community development, and practical planning and initiation of gospel-centered cultural renewal projects.
+Intensive 9-month, top-tier leadership development program providing extensive theological training, spiritual formation experience, intimate community development, and practical planning and initiation of gospel-centered cultural renewal projects.

 Annual conferences designed to provide insightful reflection on the most relevant issues of integrating faith and work among artists, engineers, scientists, educators, managers, homemakers, entrepreneurs, doctors and everyone else in the working world.